Chiral anomaly and positive longitudinal magnetoresistance in the type-II Dirac semimetals $\it{A}_x$PdTe$_2$ (\textit{A} = Cu, Ag): Introduction

 In the present study, we explore the PHE, anisotropic magnetoresistance (AMR) and thermal transport (Seebeck and Nernst coefficients) properties of Ag$_{0.05}$PdTe$_2$ and PdTe$_2$ single crystals to address the generic nature of these properties in the pristine PdTe$_2$.
-We observed a large non-saturating MR which is a combination of linear and parabolic field dependence.
+We show that the magnetoresistance data in Ag$_{0.05}$PdTe$_2$ and PdTe$_2$ fully agrees with the expectations of Weyl physics.
+We support our studies with a theoretical model that qualitatively explains the observed experimental features.
+We observe a large non-saturating MR, which is a combination of linear and parabolic field dependence.
 The amplitude of PHE shows linear magnetic field dependence for 0 - 14 Tesla.
-A large value of AMR ($\sim$ 50 $\mu\Omega$-cm for \textit{T} = 2.5 K and \textit{H} = 14 Tesla) has been obtained for Ag$_{0.05}$PdTe$_2$.
+A large value of AMR ($\sim$ 50 $\mu\Omega$-cm for \textit{T} = 2.5 K and $\it{\mu_0 H}$ = 14 Tesla) has been obtained for Ag$_{0.05}$PdTe$_2$.
 The AMR ratio in Ag$_{0.05}$PdTe$_2$ is much larger than those of traditional ferromagnetic metals.
-The thermoelectric response of Cu and Ag intercalated PdTe$_2$ are compared with the parent compound PdTe$_2$.
-The intercalation results in the enhancement of Fermi temperature and the values of Seebeck and Nernst coefficients.
+The thermoelectric response of Cu and Ag intercalated PdTe$_2$ is compared with the parent compound PdTe$_2$.
+The intercalation results in enhancing Fermi temperature and the values of Seebeck and Nernst coefficients.